AdobeDocs/campaign-standard.en/help/sending/using/understanding-delivery-failures.md

 ![](assets/qualification.png)-->

-## Optimizing mail deliverability with double opt-in mechanism {#optimizing-mail-deliverability-with-double-opt-in-mechanism}
+## Optimizing email deliverability with double opt-in mechanism {#optimizing-mail-deliverability-with-double-opt-in-mechanism}

 Double opt-in mechanism is a best practice when sending emails.
 It protects the platform from wrong or invalid email addresses, spambots, and prevents possible spam complaints.